-A thesis option candidate may petition to be exempt from the final examination provided the degree plan GPA is 3.500 or greater and they have the approval of the advisory committee, the head of the student's major department, or intercollegiate chair, if appropriate, and the Graduate and Professional School.
+A candidate may petition to be exempt from the final examination provided the degree plan GPA is 3.500 or greater and he/she has the approval of the advisory committee, the head of the student's major department, or intercollegiate chair, if appropriate, and the Graduate and Professional School.
 It is required that the petition for exemption be submitted the same semester the student intends to submit the thesis.